Weekend ice storm glazes central US

 Playoff game affected

-The NFL even rescheduled a playoff game because of the ice storm.
+The NFL rescheduled a playoff game because of the ice storm.

-The Kansas City Chiefs will now host the Pittsburgh Steelers at 8:20 pm ET on Sunday instead of 1:05 p.m.
-ET, due to "public safety concerns in light of the forecasted storm," the league said.
+The Kansas City Chiefs game against the Pittsburgh Steelers was moved to 8:20 p.m.
+ET on Sunday instead of 1:05 p.m.
+ET, due to "public safety concerns in light of the forecasted storm" at the Chiefs' stadium, the league said.

-Kansas City will see significant icing through the morning on Sunday, changing over to rain early in the afternoon.
+Kansas City was to see significant icing through the morning on Sunday, changing over to rain early in the afternoon.
 Moving the game back seven hours was expected to reduce the danger of icy roads for those traveling to the game.

+Field crews spent the night at Arrowhead Stadium to ensure they could keep the field in good condition, CNN affiliate KCTV reported.

+The field was covered with a tarp on Saturday and warm air was pumped in to prevent ice accumulation, KCTV said.

 Due to expected power outages and limitations on travel, the Kansas Department of Emergency Management warned citizens to "make sure their home emergency kits are stocked for a 3-day supply."